gkieszkowski/gkieszkowski.github.io/index.md

 - Who is contributing to risk management?
 ### Team
 - How do we want/like to work? (setting ways of working)
-- What are we lacking as a team? (ex. skills, knowledge)
+- What are we lacking as a team (ex. skills, knowledge)?
 - What can we do to eliminate our weaknesses?
 - What is our biggest strength and what is our biggest weakness?
 - What do we (dev team) need in order to succeed?
 - If we could implement one change in next iteration - what would it be?
+- Do all team members are growth opportunities?
+- Are growth plans in place?
+- Are growth plans achievable and created with team members itself?
+- Are needs of team members known and respected?
+- Are team members supported in building their value?